Powers Of Attorney – A General Overview

 This type of document varies in specificity in that it can give an agent short or long-term authority to act on one’s behalf.
 A person may want to grant power of attorney to an agent in instances such as surgery, short-term care, long-term illness or any other situation where a person may need assistance in carrying out personal duties.
 An agent who has been granted power of attorney is able to make financial or healthcare decisions on behalf of the grantor.
 These decisions may include performing transactions, filing taxes, managing businesses or properties, and even determining the type of care that a grantor receives.

-There are several types or attributes of powers of attorney, namely limitedgeneraldurable and springing*.
+There are several types or attributes of powers of attorney, namely limited, general, durable and springing*.

-1. limited power of attorney grants an agent the ability to perform only specific, limited tasks and usually has a set duration of time.
+- A limited power of attorney grants an agent the ability to perform only specific, limited tasks and usually has a set duration of time.

-2. general power of attorney allows an agent to carry out most of the responsibilities the grantor holds and is empowered the moment the grantor signs the document.
+- A general power of attorney allows an agent to carry out most of the responsibilities the grantor holds and is empowered the moment the grantor signs the document.
 If a grantor becomes incapacitated, the agent does not have the right to act on the behalf of the grantor unless the powers are also durable.
 Oddly enough, although the document is termed “general,” all powers must be specifically listed in order to be granted as “general.”

-3. durable power of attorney gives an agent the right to act on the behalf of a grantor during incapacitation of the grantor.
+- A durable power of attorney gives an agent the right to act on the behalf of a grantor during incapacitation of the grantor.
 It endures one’s incapacity, whereas the default power of attorney is non-durable (meaning that the powers are live/granted upon document signing but the powers are actually lost the moment the grantor loses capacity).
 This type of power of attorney holds much more legal significance since it could effectively give an agent the ability to act on behalf of the grantor for the remainder of the grantor’s life.

-4. springing power of attorney only activates upon a listed event (but not before such an event) – most often the incapacitation of a person.
+- A springing power of attorney only activates upon a listed event (but not before such an event) – most often the incapacitation of a person.
 Thus, a grantor of a springing power of attorney will hold sole discretion over their decisions until a debilitating event occurs that springs the powers into effect.

-• As of October 1, 2011, a springing power of attorney is no longer valid in the State of Florida unless such a document was signed prior to this date.
+- As of October 1, 2011, a springing power of attorney is no longer valid in the State of Florida unless such a document was signed prior to this date.

 Each of the aforementioned types of powers of attorney may serve a useful purpose depending on a situation at hand and some may be combined.
 It is always recommended to discuss the implications of granting these powers with an attorney as they can clarify the legal significance and practical use of these documents.
 In any case, documents granting the power of attorney should specifically outline the activities and length of time in which an agent is allowed to perform the power of attorney.